-Investigators Turn To Fitbit Data In Hunt For Missing University of Iowa Student
+Investigators Turn To Fitbit Data In Hunt For Missing University Of Iowa Student

 “We wish it could go faster, too,” Mitch Mortvedt said.
 “As you can imagine, it can be massive amounts of data we’re going through.”

 The FBI is also involved in the case of Mollie Tibbetts’ disappearance.
-9News states that the FBI is confident that data contained within Mollie’s Fitbit could help locate her.
+Media outlet 9News states that the FBI is confident that data contained within Mollie’s Fitbit could help locate her.
 Mortvedt also states that he is relying “heavily” on the FBI in regard to Mollie’s digital footprint.

 Ms. Tibbetts had been staying at her boyfriend’s place at the time she went missing in order to look after his dogs while he worked “a construction job about 100 miles northeast in Dubuque,” according to US News.
-Tibbetts boyfriend is not considered a suspect in her disappearance according to KCRG.
+Tibbetts’ boyfriend is not considered a suspect in her disappearance according to KCRG.
 Poweshiek County Sheriff Tom Kriegel also confirmed that her brothers were not under suspicion either.

 For anyone with information pertaining to this case, please email the sheriff’s office at tips@poweshiekcosheriff.com or call 641-623-5679.